UK's Cineworld to open up to 25 new theatres over four years

-LONDON British cinema operator Cineworld Group (CINE.L) plans to open up to 25 new theatres over the next four years in a bid to gain the upper hand over privately owned rivals Odeon & UCI Group and Vue Cinemas.
+LONDON Oct 22 British cinema operator Cineworld Group plans to open up to 25 new theatres over the next four years in a bid to gain the upper hand over privately owned rivals Odeon & UCI Group and Vue Cinemas.

 Cineworld narrowly leads on box office admissions, with a 24.8 percent of market share, compared with Odeon's 24.4 percent and Vue's 22.4 percent, according to data from Dodona Research.